dlang/DIPs/DIPs/1NNN-RA.md

 ## Abstract

 Every class defined in the D language has `Object` as the root ancestor.
-Object defines four methods: `toString`, `toHash`, `opCmp` and `opEquals`; at a first glance, their presence might not strike you with much, but they are doing more harm than good.
+Object defines four methods: `toString`, `toHash`, `opCmp`, and `opEquals`; at a first glance, their presence might not strike you with much, but they are doing more harm than good.
 Their signatures predate the introduction of the `@nogc`, `nothrow`, `pure`, and `@safe` function attributes, and also of the `const`, `immutable`, and `shared` type qualifiers.
 As a consequence, these methods make it difficult to use `Object` with qualifiers or in code with properties such as `@nogc`, `pure`, or `@safe`.
 We propose the introduction of a new class, `ProtoObject`, as the root class and ancestor of `Object`. `ProtoObject` defines no method and requires the user to implement the desired behaviour through interfaces: this approach enables the user to opt-in for the behaviour that makes sense for his class and the design is flexible enough to allow future attributes and language improvements to be used without breaking code.

 ## Contents
 * [Rationale](#rationale)